 I also saw a few Rodin pieces at the Dallas Museum of Art (more on the DMA in a later post).
 Within their permanent collection (which is free), they have a smaller version of the Shade and the Sculptor and his Muse.
 I also saw the Eve sculpture on display in the garden of the Nasher Sculpture Center.

 I will definitely visit the Rodin Museum again on my next trip to Paris.
-I really want to go inside the Hotel Biron.
+Going inside the Hotel Biron is on my Paris bucket list!
 I’m sure there are many other places where Rodin’s work is on display.
 Hopefully, some are close to you.
 What is your favorite piece of his work?

 - Rodin’s work can be found at many top art museums including Musee Rodin (Paris), Rodin Museum (Philadelphia), Metropolitan Museum of Art (NYC), Dallas Museum of Art, and the Nasher Sculpture Center (Dallas).